-Federally Funded Property: Includes all Property purchased with grant funds from a Federal agency in conjunction with the Office of Research Administration.
+Federally Funded Property: Includes all Property purchased with grant funds from a Federal agency in conjunction with the Research Office.
 Examples: Department of Defense, National Science Foundation, National Institute of Health.

-GUS – Grizzly University Storage: A Property Management Office facility located near the P35 parking lot used for storage and Disposal of material, furniture, and equipment released as surplus by Responsible Departments.
+GUS – Grizzly University Storage: A Property Management Office facility located at 3921 Lonedale is used for storage and Disposal of material, furniture, and equipment released as surplus by Responsible Departments.

 Notice of Computer Release: Form used by a system administrator to acknowledge that all data and software has been removed from a computer prior to release to PMO.
 It is available on the UTS website.

-Property: As used in the context of this policy is defined as a tangible item owned by, or in possession of, the University which is nonexpendable - that is, not consumed in use and retains its original identity during the period of use.
+Property: A tangible item owned by, or in possession of, the University which is nonexpendable - that is, not consumed in use and retains its original identity during the period of use.
 This typically includes vehicles, furniture, electronics and other equipment.
 It does not include real Property (land or buildings) nor expendable supplies.

-Property Management Office (PMO): The Property Management Office is a department of the Finance and Administration Division.
+Property Management Office (PMO): The Property Management Office is responsible for fixed asset control and surplus Disposal.

-Property Release Form (PRF): An official Oakland University form used to reassign or release University Property.
-A digital copy of this form can be found on the PMO website or by email request to the PMO office.
+Property Release Form (PRF): A University form used to reassign or release University Property.
+This form may be found on the Property Management website.

 Responsible Department: The operating department responsible for, or having custody of, University Property.